-Nguyen found—realized—her film’s protagonist on Instagram by searching for a combination of a common Polish name for girls with her own Vietnamese surname.
-Weronika Nguyen thus becomes an emblem, or even a muse, embodying the complex diasporic history between Poland and Vietnam.
+Nguyen found—or realized—her film’s protagonist on Instagram by searching for a combination of a common Polish name for girls with her own Vietnamese surname.
+In this way, Weronika Nguyen might be considered an emblem, or even a muse, embodying the complex diasporic history between Poland and Vietnam.
 Of the significant Vietnamese diaspora currently living in Poland, they are divided by Northerners who migrated before the fall of the Iron Curtain, and Southerners who came in the aftermath of the Vietnam War.
-Weronika’s character is both alienated and subsumed; her conflicted desires speak to the contradictions of finding shared symbols and naming oneself from within another’s regime.
+Weronika’s character in the film is both alienated and subsumed; her conflicted desires speak to the contradictions of finding shared symbols and naming oneself from within another’s regime.

-Projected into the pomp of a red and yellow stage, Nguyen’s video probes the paradoxes inherent to the artist’s distinctive approach to making photographs.
-Installed in a backstage-like corridor through which the viewer first enters the space, the photographs offer an amorphous passage into the show itself, probing the question: Can true self-realization take place within the unifying spaces of narrative and representation?
-Central to both Nguyen’s moving image and photographic work is the question of how the self takes form (both assimilating and rebelling) in relationship to media, and mediums, with which we represent ourselves.
+Projected into the pomp of a red and yellow stage, Nguyen’s video probes the paradoxes inherent to her distinctive approach to making photographs.
+As she experiments with improvised assemblages of light and material in the studio, the artist captures moments “of becoming or unbecoming”; liminal instants in which an image is nearly, but not quite, recognizable as depicting a particular thing.
+This strategy is rooted in Nguyen’s interest in individuation and identification, the processes by which we differentiate objects—and ourselves—from the world around us.
+Installed in a backstage-like corridor through which the viewer first enters the space, the amorphous photographs offer a passage into the show itself, which is guided in part by the overarching question: Can true self-realization take place within the unifying spaces of narrative and representation?

 For the project, Nguyen assembled a crew of teenaged Polish dancers who perform original choreography set to music and lyrics co-written by the artist.
-By arranging these trained bodies, who are invited to “lose themselves to the new image,” as Nguyen’s lyrics suggest, into movements of militaristic perfection, the artist considers both the dramatization and the erasure of personal traumas in the process of building personal identity–and the formation of a shared nation space.
+By arranging these trained bodies—who are invited to “lose themselves to the new image,” as Nguyen’s lyrics suggest—into movements of militaristic perfection, the artist considers both the dramatization and the erasure of personal traumas in the process of building personal identity, as well as the formation of a shared nation space.

-The melodramatic pull of the spectacle is disrupted by the voice over culled from various and often contradictory writings on revolution by Ulrike Meinhof, Hanna Arendt, Mao Zendong among others.
-The text and the image function on two different registers and not in the service of one another.
-The work uses this internal tension and shows how a single entity could be used for potentially diametrically opposed ends.
-Propaganda or blockbuster, self-actualization or commodification, asceticism or exuberance.
+The melodramatic pull of the spectacle is disrupted by the voiceover, culled from various and often contradictory writings on revolution by Ulrike Meinhof, Hanna Arendt, and Mao Zendong, among others.
+The text and the image function on two different registers, not in the service of one another.
+The work uses this internal tension and shows how a single entity could be used for potentially diametrically opposed ends: propaganda or blockbuster, self-actualization or commodification, asceticism or exuberance.